 He had started paperwork to become a priest while hospitalized after amputation, but felt checked not to complete the process.
 Now he understood that he was right about ministry and wrong about the priesthood.
 When he found out that Asbury Theological Seminary had an Orlando campus, he enrolled.

 God brought another wonderful woman into his life and they married in 2005.
 Bertha became a positive supporter during his arduous studies at the Central Florida Nazarene Bible Institute and Asbury Seminary in Orlando.

-As Mike Meyer, police chaplain, associate pastor of Orlando Union Park Church of the Nazarene, and double amputee, knelt for ordination, he thought about the God-ordered steps that brought him to ordination.
-'I am humbled and awed by all that God has done.'
+As Mike Meyer, police chaplain, associate pastor of Orlando Union Park Church of the Nazarene, and double amputee knelt for ordination, he thought about the God-ordered steps that brought him to this moment.
+"I am humbled and awed by all that God has done."

 If a land mine couldn't stop him, nothing will.
 His life is a walking object lesson for this truth, step by obedient step.

 Debbie Salter Goodwin is a freelance writer and ministry partner with her pastor-husband, Mark, at Portland, Oregon, First Nazarene Church.